ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 However, this tutorial refers to a locally stored backup.

 If ioBroker Backup has been successfully saved, Backup is now opened and the "Restore" tab is opened.
-There, set the "Backup source" to Local and then save it.
+There set the "backup source" to local and then save.

 ![Restore tab](../../de/tutorial/media/restore/1575301096581-restoretab.jpg)

 If ALL instances are to start automatically after the restore, the option “Start all adapters after the restore” must be activated and then saved.
-If the backup is to be restored on a different host, this option should not be used, as the IP addresses may have to be adjusted before starting the individual instances.
+If the backup is to be restored on another host, this option should not be used, as the IP addresses may have to be adjusted before starting the individual instances.

 After saving, the existing backups can be called up on the local path using the "Retrieve backups" button.

-The backup just copied via FTP should appear in the list under “iobroker”.
+The backup you just copied via FTP should appear in the list under “iobroker”.
 Select this now.

 ![Selection of backups](../../de/tutorial/media/restore/1575301146928-restoreliste.jpg)